Jarmos-san/jarmos.dev/_blog/blogging-with-hugo-as-an-wordpress-alternative.md

 ## Prerequisite Tools

-The star of our article is [Hugo][hugo homepage].
+The star of our article is [Hugo][16].
 This piece of software is without a doubt one of the
 [_easiest to use_](../reviewing-popular-static-site-generators/#hugo-the-fastest-static-site-generator-ever-created)
 Static Site Generator available.

 Besides Hugo, we'll also need a GitHub account to host the articles & other tools as well.
-One of those tools include [GitHub Actions][github actions docs].
+One of those tools include [GitHub Actions][6].
 Of the many community-maintained GitHub Actions, we'll be using a couple of them.

 But no blog can be a Wordpress alternative without a Content Management System (CMS).
-So, to deliver onto our CMS needs, we'll use the services from [Forestry][forestry].
+So, to deliver onto our CMS needs, we'll use the services from [19][forestry].

-And at last, we'll use [Netlify][netlify homepage] services to deliver the generated static content.
+And at last, we'll use [Netlify][17] services to deliver the generated static content.
 They use a global Content Delivery Network (CDN) to deliver the content to our audiences.

-Optionally, we could use [Google Analytics (GA)][google analytics] for tracking needs.
-But if you're a privacy concerned citizen, use [Cloudflare Analytics][cloudflare analytics] instead.
+Optionally, we could use [18 (GA)][google analytics] for tracking needs.
+But if you're a privacy concerned citizen, use [Cloudflare Analytics][19] instead.

 So, to sum up, here's the list of all the necessary tools & services we'll be
 using: